ajboloor/autopilot-mod/README.md

 ### Credits
 - The Factorio team for providing well documented [API](http://lua-api.factorio.com/latest/)
-- The wonderful modding cmunnity of Factorio
+- The wonderful modding community of Factorio